The world's lightest, most secure service mesh, now with FIPS-validated cryptographic libraries

 Integrated development and accountability: Unlike other service meshes, which have different projects for different parts of the tech stack, Buoyant builds both the control plane and the data plane with one team and one common goal.
 This allows Buoyant to provide a clear process for escalation, remediation, upgrades, and feature requests.

-Buoyant's FIPS build of Linkerd is designed for organizations that must comply with NIST FIPS 140-2 and 140-3 standards.
+Buoyant's FIPS build of Linkerd is designed for organizations that must comply with NIST FIPS 140-2 and 140-3 standards and want a way to do that without having to change code.
 Many compliance frameworks require this level of encryption, including FedRAMP, HIPAA, and CMMC.
-While Linkerd is the lightest, most secure service mesh on the market, open source Linkerd uses cryptographic modules that, while well regarded and considered highly secure, are not validated for compliance with FIPS.
+While Linkerd is the lightest, most secure service mesh on the market, open source Linkerd uses cryptographic modules that, while well-regarded and considered highly secure, are not validated for FIPS.

 We've helped companies like Zscaler build Kubernetes applications using FIPS-validated cryptographic libraries.
-If FIPS compliance is a requirement for you, we'd love to chat!
+If FIPS certification is a requirement for you, we'd love to chat!

 We found Istio to be unnecessarily complicated.
 We would have spent months just learning the system, which isn’t an option when you’re in a high-growth stage like IntelliGRC.
 With Buoyant Enterprise for Linkerd, we could get it running immediately.
 Read the case study